gilbertchen/duplicacy/DESIGN.md

 ## Two-Step Fossil Collection

-When the deletion procedure identifies a chunk not referenced by any known snaphots, instead of deleting the chunk file immediately, it changes the name of the chunk file (and possibly moves it to a different directory).
+When the deletion procedure identifies a chunk not referenced by any known snapshots, instead of deleting the chunk file immediately, it changes the name of the chunk file (and possibly moves it to a different directory).
 A chunk that has been renamed is called a *fossil*.